ActiveVisionLab/NUQ/README.md

 This depends on the [Quantization](https://github.com/ActiveVisionLab/Quantization) github repo, which implements cuda version of BFP and [DSConv](https://arxiv.org/abs/1901.01928)

-Make sure to `git submodule update --init --recursive` and follow the installation steps in the Quantization repo
+Make sure to `git submodule update --init --recursive` and follow the installation steps in the Quantization repo:

+1. Download [CUB](https://github.com/NVlabs/cub) and put it in `/home/your_username/libs/` (or the file indicated at `NUQ/BlackBox/Quantization/src/setup.py:22`)
+2. `cd /path/to/NUQ/BlackBox/Quantization/src/` then `python build_ext --inplace`.

 ## Config